 The current plan is to work at Mills Creek first, and then possibly at Crow Creek later, depending on weather and gold.
 My mining buddy Jeff Reed decided to move his 4" subsurface dredge up to Mills Creek and start working.
 He had marked out a stretch of creek that had very productive sniping (extracting gold with simple hand tools) last year and wanted to hit some of those same areas with a dredge.
 The gorge I had marked out for myself upstream of Jeff's ground was still full of whitewater, and it made me rethink my position.
 Here Jeff was starting mining, and I was still waiting for the water to go down.
 I decided to look for an area further upstream that would be more suitable for dredging at higher water levels, as I want to do some dredging before it gets cold this year.
 I can then go after the gorge when the weather gets cold and the water level drops.

-The pictures below show Jeff's dredge.
+The pictures above show Jeff's dredge.
 It is based on a new 4" subsurface sluice box by Keene Engineering, bolted between a small set of marlex floats.
 A 4HP Honda pump provides plenty of power for the dredge and air compressor.
 The entire unit, with 15' of suction hose and suction nozzle weighs just under 100 lbs.
 These units are nice for remote sites, as they weigh less and use less fuel than the equivalent surface dredge.
 The trade-off is some loss of fine or flaky gold, but I have found it to be an acceptable trade for the areas I work.

 I hiked up the canyon to where the valley starts to open up, and located a very nice stretch of creek on a wide, sweeping bend below a waterfall.
 I had found gold in this location last year, so made the decision to move my markers up to this site.
 It is far enough upstream that I will have to abandon my normal campsite (pictured at the top of the page) and move upstream.
 The area is set in a beautiful alpine meadow, so I do not mind making this move, although the road up to this area will require some clearing.
 It is amazing how fast alders grow in Alaska's long daylight hours.